-Representing economic activity using pictograms
+Representing economic activity using pictograms:

-Visualization can produce significant insights when applied to quantitative data.
+Visualization can produce significant new insights when applied to quantitative data.
 It is currently undergoing a renaissance that mirrors other developments in computing and data science.
 Sophisticated open source libraries such as d3.js or matplotlib, to name but a couple, are enabling an ever wider range of users to distill valuable information from the avalanche of data being produced.

-NACE stands for “Nomenclature statistique des activités économiques dans la Communauté européenne”, that is, the Statistical classification of economic activities in the European Community.
+NACE stands for Nomenclature statistique des activités économiques dans la Communauté européenne, that is, the Statistical classification of economic activities in the European Community.
 It is a four-digit classification providing the framework for collecting and presenting a large range of statistical data according to economic activity in the fields of economic statistics (e.g. production, employment and national accounts) and in other statistical domains developed within the European statistical system (ESS)

 An open source collection of pictograms representing economic activity as classified by the NACE system

-We have developed a catalog of 21 pictograms that correspond to the highest level classifications (21 in total), coded also by letters A through U in NACE Rev. 2.
+Open Risk has developed a catalog of 21 pictograms that correspond to the highest level classifications (21 in total) of the NACE taxonomy, coded also by letters A through U in NACE Rev. 2.